suhank/zea-engine/docs/api/SceneTree/TreeItem.md

 <a name="TreeItem+toJSON"></a>

 ### toJSON
-The toJSON method encodes this type as a json object for persistences.
+The toJSON method serializes this instance as a JSON.
+It can be used for persistence, data transfer, etc.

 **Returns**: <code>object</code> - - Returns the json object.